DamonOehlman/climate/docs/repl.rst

 REPL Interface
 ==============

 Node's `repl`__ is great and offers a lot of great functionality, that said it does have some limitations.
-Depending on the type of application that you are writing, you may find the REPL implemented in cleave a better fit.
+Depending on the type of application that you are writing, you may find the REPL implemented in climate a better fit.

 __ http://nodejs.org/docs/latest/api/repl.html